olcf/hands-on-with-frontier/challenges/Srun_Job_Launcher/README.md

 MPI 003 - OMP 001 - HWT 025 - Node frontier139
 .  .  .
 ```
-The CPU's cores could easily handle two processes each, in fact, the Frontier cores have two hardware threads each, but the default slrum setting on Frontier is to only schedule one hardware thread per core.
+The CPU's cores could easily handle two processes each, in fact, the Frontier cores have two hardware threads each, but the default slurm setting on Frontier is to only schedule one hardware thread per core.
 This allows each process to have all the resources of the core.
 So, in the way we have submitted the job, each hardware thread had to handle two processes.
 You can see this in the example output by the fact that every two OMP processes share one HWT.
 That is not an ideal situation because the thread would need to wait for one process to finish before it could start running the other.
 That situation is called oversubscription and the reason for the warnings in my example output.

 A better plan is to reserve a core for each process in the MPI task.
 What would you need to change about your current srun line, in submit.sl, to get a core reserved for each process in each MPI task?